slateci/container-helm-gcloudsdk/README.md

 ### Example Commands

-1. Check out one of the SLATE repositories and change directories to its location on your
+1. Check out one of the SLATE repositories with a Helm chart and change directories to its location on your machine.
 1. Run the image and mount the present working directory.

-   When the container executes, complete the prompts to authenticate against the Google Cloud Platform (GCP).
+The container will present a series of prompts to be completed.

    ```shell
    $ podman run -it -v ${PWD}:/work:Z ghcr.io/slateci/container-helm-gcloudsdk:latest